PhD studies at Uppsala University

 To be admitted as a doctoral student, candidates must:

-- fulfil the entry requirements
+- fulfil the entry requirements stated in the announcement

 - possess good English language skills